haja-k/tidb-vector-llm-testbed/README.md

 ### Using Remote API Embedding Models

-The testbed supports OpenAI-compatible remote API models.
+The testbed supports OpenAI-compatible remote API models, including self-hosted models.
 You can use any embedding service that follows the OpenAI API format, such as:

-- **Qwen Models**: Qwen/Qwen3-Embedding-8B
+- **Self-hosted Qwen Models**: Qwen/Qwen3-Embedding-8B (as demonstrated)
 - **Llama Models**: Various Llama-based embedding models
 - **Other OpenAI-compatible APIs**: Any service with OpenAI-compatible endpoints